Odontocorynus umbellae

 Odontocorynus umbellae is a species in the weevil family.

 Description

-O. umbellae either have a brown or black coloring.
+Odontocorynus umbellae either have a brown or black coloring.
 Adults grow up to 3–5 mm.
 The rostrum of the species is heavily curved at the base, but almost straight under the apex.

 Ecology

 Adults consume flowers among of which are the Common Mullein, daisies, and sunflowers.
 They are active from May–September.